-The 2011 Technical Panel recommended a more rapid decline in disability mortality rates for both men and women from 2020 through 2030.
-The 2015 Technical Panel stated that they were comfortable with the Trustees' assumption.
+The 2015 Technical Panel stated that they were comfortable with the Trustees' assumptions for disability mortality rates.
 The 2019 Technical Panel did not address this assumption.

 4 Disability Recovery Rate

 Beneficiaries stop receiving disability benefits when they (1) die, (2) convert to a retired-worker benefit at normal retirement age, (3) recover from their medically-determinable disabling condition, or (4) return to work for an extended period.
 Disabled-worker beneficiaries who return to substantial work for an extended period are deemed to have recovered, and their benefits are then terminated.
 The recovery rate is the ratio of the number of terminations for reasons (3) and (4) to the average number of disabled-worker beneficiaries during the year.
 Base probabilities of recovery (from Actuarial Study No. 125) by duration, age, and sex are applied to the disabled-worker population.